http4k/www/src/website/content/news/http4k_mcp_has_landed/index.md

 as a commercially licensed module as a part of our Pro tier and is automatically included in all http4k Enterprise Edition subscriptions.
 As with all of the other Pro features, it is free to use for non-commercial, non-profit organisations and personal use.

+We're really excited to see what you build with the http4k MCP SDK.
+If you have any questions, feedback, then hit us up on GitHub or through the Kotlin Slack.

 The http4k team is just at the start of it's MCP journey, We're diving deeper into what really matters: making AI development safer, smarter, and more intuitive.
 Think easier security controls, more graceful ways to build autonomous